 You're more likely to get the virus if you travel to parts of the world where it's more common.
 This includes parts of South America, Central America, Mexico, the Caribbean, and the Pacific Islands.

 Most people infected with Zika don't have any symptoms.
-When symptoms are present, they include fever, rash, painful joints, and red eyes.
-But it can be more serious for women who are pregnant because it can cause birth defects.
+When symptoms are present, they include fever, rash, painful joints, headache, and red eyes (conjunctivitis).

-Experts have found that infection with Zika virus can cause Guillain-Barre syndrome (GBS).
-But only a small number of people who are infected with Zika virus will get GBS.
+Experts have found that infection with Zika virus can cause Guillain-Barre syndrome (GBS) in a small number of people who get it.

 How is it spread?

 Zika is most often spread through a bite from an infected mosquito.
-It can be spread by someone who has the Zika virus through sexual contact, even if the infected person does not have symptoms.
+It can also be spread through sexual contact with body fluids, such as blood, semen, saliva, and vaginal fluids.
+Even if the infected person does not have symptoms, they can spread the virus.

 Travelers who have Zika can spread it when they come home or travel to another area.
-If they get bitten, they can spread the virus to other mosquitoes.
+People who have Zika need protection from getting more mosquito bites.
+If a mosquito bites an infected person, the mosquito becomes infected with the virus and can then pass it to other people.

 What are the symptoms?

 Most people infected with Zika don't have any symptoms.
-Symptoms are usually mild.
+When there are symptoms, they are usually mild.
 They most often start within a week after the bite.
 The main symptoms may include:

 • Fever.